Adaptive Neyman Allocation: Problem Setup

-It is worth mentioning that $\widehat{\tau}$ is random in nature.
-The randomness comes from two sources: the treatment assignments are random, and the potential outcomes are also random.
+It is worth mentioning that $\widehat{\tau}$ may have two sources of randomness.
+The potential outcomes are random and the treatment assignments are also possibly random.

 To evaluate the quality of the difference-in-means estimator, we consider the mean squared error of the estimator.
-When $T(1)$ and $T(0)$ are fixed, the mean squared error is equivalent to the variance of the estimator, which could be further expressed as follows,
+When $T(1)$ and $T(0)$ are fixed, the difference-in-means estimator is unbiased and the mean squared error is equivalent to the variance of the estimator, which could be further expressed as follows,

 where $\sigma(1), \sigma(0) > 0$ stand for the standard deviations of the two representative random variables $Y(1)$ and $Y(0)$, respectively.
-When $T(1)$ and $T(0)$ are not fixed, but are adaptively determined depending on the observed outcomes in the previous stages, the mean squared error may not always be equal to the above expression.
-This issue has been recognized in the simulations literature when people discuss the bias in estimating confidence intervals \citep{ross2013simulation}.
-We acknowledge that this is a potential limitation of our paper, and discuss this issue in more details in Section~\ref{sec:Conclusions}.
+However, in an adaptive Neyman allocation algorithm, $T(1)$ and $T(0)$ are random in nature.
+The number of treated and control units are adaptively determined by the observed outcomes in the previous stages.
+Consequently, the mean squared error may not always have the same expression in \eqref{eqn:MSE} as if $T(1)$ and $T(0)$ were fixed quantities.